natashaclerkin/singularartistsMS1/README.md

 ## Features

 The fully responsive website consists of the header, footer and four sections; About (Who We Are), Artists (Who We Represent), Events and the Contact Form.
 Each section has a H3 heading describing the section content along with a sub heading directing the user how to operate the content if required.
 I used Hover.css on the navlinks, CTA's and social media icons to create an enjoyable navigation experience for the user and to highlight that the website is functioning correctly.
 I used the Bootstrap​ plugin, Scrollspy, to automatically update links in the navigation list based on the current scroll position.
 I also wanted to highlight the colour of the current section with the accent colour to remind the user of their location on the site.
 I wanted to adjust the opacity of the navbar to allow it blend in with the site and not take too much attention away from the content.
 On small devices I decided to code the navbar to collapse into a hamburger menu as it is ubiquitous and users understand it's purpose on mobile sites.
+All sections are linked by CTA's at the bottom of their section guiding the user towards the contact form once they have learnt about the company.

 **Header:**
 The header features a responsive navigation bar with links pointing to each individual section on the right hand side with the company logo placed on the left to follow standard industry practice.
 The navbar is fixed to allow the user ease of access to the site’s core functionalities and as a result generates high usabilty for the one page website.